theoboury/FuzzTreeFirstCode/README.md

 conda activate fish
 ```

-To install the dependencies pacckage you can next type :
+To install the dependencies package you can next type :

 ```bash
 make dependencies
 ```

-You can now launch the test by using:
+You can now launch the test by using: #TODO: for now the real test is to laucn the WorkingSpace.py file directly, different tests can be done by switching the parameter "test" in entry of function work at the end of the file.

 ```bash
 make tests